openharmony/docs/en/application-dev/reference/apis/js-apis-rpc.md

 ## IRemoteBroker

-Obtains a remote proxy object.
+Provides the holder of a remote proxy object.

 ### asObject